nickbild/smart_smoke_alarm/README.md

 An [Arduino sketch](https://github.com/nickbild/smart_smoke_alarm/tree/main/smoke_detector_data_collection) was created to capture thermal images to train the neural network.
 I captured measurements for two classes — person and empty room.
 For the person class, I took many images of myself standing, sitting, walking, and otherwise moving about the room.
 The empty room class is self-explanatory.
 In total, I collected 189 'person' images, and 130 'empty' images.
 These measurements were processed with a simple [Python script](https://github.com/nickbild/smart_smoke_alarm/blob/main/parse_training_data.py) that formatted the data as CSV files, then they were uploaded to my Edge Impulse project using the data acquisition tool.

-To give a better idea of what the thermal camera "sees," I wrote another [Arduino sketch](https://github.com/nickbild/smart_smoke_alarm/tree/main/smoke_detector_rgb) that converts the measurements into RGB values, which are then transfomed into PNG images with [this script](https://github.com/nickbild/smart_smoke_alarm/blob/main/rgb2png.py).
+To give a better idea of what the thermal camera "sees," I wrote another [Arduino sketch](https://github.com/nickbild/smart_smoke_alarm/tree/main/smoke_detector_rgb) that converts the measurements into RGB values, which are then transformed into PNG images with [this script](https://github.com/nickbild/smart_smoke_alarm/blob/main/rgb2png.py).
 A few examples follow.

 ![](https://github.com/nickbild/smart_smoke_alarm/blob/main/media/me_standing2_lg.png)